-- More streamlined sales sales
+- More streamlined sales

-- Ability to forecast business results
+- The ability to forecast business results

-- Captures current fiscal and territorial progress
+- An overview of current fiscal and territorial progress

 Sales Pipeline vs Sales Forecast

-How to Start Building your Perfect Sales Pipeline
+How to Build a Sales Pipeline

 - Who is your product designed for?